Leading Digital Transformation – Finding the Right Solutions that Drive Innovation

-Olive’s digital transformation platform can help build a project roadmap and see it to completion, however long that might take.
+Olive’s digital transformation platform can help you lead digital transformation efforts and automate tedious aspects of the process.
+With Olive you can build a project roadmap and see it to completion, however long that might take.
 It can also help you evaluate solutions based on company needs, so you are not procuring or purchasing solutions blind.
 You can use olive to plan your digital transformation goals together with the various accompanying projects.
 Olive allows labeling of projects according to their stages, allowing you to visualize goals that you intend to complete over the next few years and the impact they will have.

 The roadmap should include key performance indicators for everything to be undertaken in the transformation process.
 The KPIs need to be specific and measurable.
 A good example would be ‘cutting operational expenses by 10% in the next 12 months’ or ‘increasing revenue by 20% in 2 years.’

 Similarly, budgets for the transformation process need to be made after thorough research.
 They need to be detailed and a result of discussions with relevant people within the company.